ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 > Forgiveness-patient endurance is the ultimately austerity.

-The key is that the trainer must keep cool, and have a friendly attitude towards the animal, whether the animal is misbehaving or wellbehaving.
+The key is that the tamer must keep cool, and have a friendly attitude towards the animal, whether the animal is misbehaving or wellbehaving.
 It is the nature of the wild animal to wrongly pull towards the door.
-It is the nature of the trainer to forgive the animal, it is the nature of the trainer to exhert himself so that he gives no change to the animal to missbehave.
-By repeating this over and over again the six senses and the trainer start to become uninterested with the whole game.
+It is the nature of the tamer to forgive the animal, it is the nature of the tamer to exhert himself so that he gives no change to the animal to missbehave.
+By repeating this over and over again the six senses and the tamer start to become uninterested with the whole game.